greg-js/arch-wiki-md-repo/wiki/_content/english/AMDGPU.md

 **amdgpu** is the open source graphics driver for the latest AMD Radeon graphics cards.

-At the moment there is only support for the [Volcanic Islands](http://xorg.freedesktop.org/wiki/RadeonFeature/) and some cards of the [Sea Islands](https://www.phoronix.com/scan.php?page=news_item&px=AMD-AMDGPU-Released) family.
-AMD has yet to decide to add support for older cards in the near future.
+At the moment there is support for the [Volcanic Islands](http://xorg.freedesktop.org/wiki/RadeonFeature/), some cards of the [Sea Islands](https://www.phoronix.com/scan.php?page=news_item&px=AMD-AMDGPU-Released) family and the [Southern Islands](https://www.phoronix.com/scan.php?page=news_item&px=AMDGPU-SI-Experimental-Code) family (more experimental than Sea Islands and coming only in Linux 4.8).
+AMD has absolutely no plans for supporting the pre-GCN GPUs.

 Owners of unsupported AMD/ATI video cards can use the [Radeon open source](/index.php/ATI "ATI") or [AMD's proprietary](/index.php/AMD_Catalyst "AMD Catalyst") driver instead.